WheeledCord/T430-Ultrabay-Companion-Core/JOURNAL.md

 - Powered by the 5V SATA power line
 - Ideally boots without human input

 My first thought was the Raspberry Pi Zero 2 W. It's very small, should be powerful enough, and can be powered by the 5V I get from the SATA port.
-Though, I think it may be too small.
+Though I think it may be too small.
 Although its height is perfect for my usage, I feel like I could use something more powerful that doesn’t leave a lot of wasted space.
 That leads me to my next idea: the Raspberry Pi 3 A+.
 I couldn’t find an exact measurement of its height anywhere, but it seems to be around 12 mm.
 That would barely fit, and since I want a case, I need to factor that in as well.
 I could definitely make it much thinner by trimming down the headers—and maybe even the ports.
 Another option I found is the Raspberry Pi Compute Module 3+ with a custom carrier board.
 Perfect in theory, right?
 A custom carrier board would mean total control over the size, shape, IO, etc. The problem is, I have zero prior experience with PCB design.
 Before deciding on which board to use, I sketched out a rough template of the size and shape of the case that will go in the Ultrabay, based on the standard Serial Ultrabay Enhanced optical drive.